vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The scanner finds the layout, reserves sequence/instrument/sample IDs, parses instrument/sample information when the instrument table and SPC DIR are detected, always emits the sequence, and creates one collection for the source.
 If synth information is unavailable, the collection still has the sequence and a warning.

 Capcom is the first semantic-command vertical slice.
-Its base opcode profile plus two V1 patches are the single opcode mapping.
+Its base opcode profile plus two V1 patches are the single source of command behavior.
+Each entry owns presentation, source reads, conversion, discovery flow, and playback side-by-side.
 Decode reads every operand once, stores encoded and resolved values where they differ, and records control flow; the track keeps no command-byte pool.
 Generic command projection builds its `SourceMap` view.
-One `capcom-snes` executor family uses the profile stored on `SequenceProgram`, and the global scheduler supplies program-wide and per-track state.
+The same profile entry is selected during rendering by program profile and opcode, and the global scheduler supplies per-track state.
 The executor cannot access source bytes by construction.

 The track state owns duration rate, transpose, octave flags, slur state, modulation, portamento, and previous-note information.
 Loop and repeat commands return VM flow helpers rather than implementing export loop policy.
 Driver math is local to the value implementation and contains no dependency on the old parser architecture.